 What’s Going On Here?

 LEGO are swapping oil-base plastic for a plant-based alternative in SOME of their products.
-The Dutch childhood-memory-maker and part-time toymaker announced the move on Thursday.
+The Danish childhood-memory-maker and part-time toymaker announced the move on Thursday.
 Production has started and the products will be on sale later this year.

 What Does This Mean?